Monks and Sex

 This is a manual for suicide written by an obsessive-compulsive.
 "First you kill out the desire to live, then kill the desire to have perceptions, then you kill out any love you have for anything and anyone, then you kill out even the desire for consciousness, so that you do not reincarnate."
 It would not be enough to kill the body – you have to kill the desire to live so that you do not reincarnate.

-The word nirvana means "to extingish," and suggests the image of blowing out a fire.
+means "to extingish," and suggests the image of blowing out a fire.
 The fire is now gone.
-Nirvana means to blow out the flame of individuality.
+Nirvana means to blow out the flame of individuality

 And they haven't even really started in yet on sex.